UCCNetsoc/NaC/roles/consul/README.md

 Consul Swarm Cluster
 ===================

-### How it works:
+## How it works:

-1. Deploys a bootstrap server instance
+Deploys a server instance to each of the manager nodes.

-2. Tries to get its IP address (up to 50s/10 times)
+There is a fault tolerance of 1 node before quorum is lost.
+Dont know what a quorum is?
+Read [this](https://www.consul.io/docs/internals/consensus.html) and make sure you understand how it works.
+Pay particular attention to the *Deployment Table*.

-3. Deploys two server replica leaders and a client (non leader)
+Adapted from [here](https://github.com/hashicorp/docker-consul/issues/66#issuecomment-353696910).
+Bless this man.